Tax and superannuation

 To dismiss someone you need a valid reason based on poor performance or conduct.
 Before taking such action it is worth obtaining legal advice or support from an employer association.

-Employees working for a small business with fewer than 15 full-time workers cannot make an unfair dismissal claim in their first 12 months.
+Employees working for a small business with fewer than 15 full-time workers can't make an unfair dismissal claim in their first 12 months.
 The period is six months in larger companies.

 The Fair Work Act 2009 specifies the requirements for a notice of termination and for payment in lieu of notice.